The Kinship Care and Fictive Kin Reform Act

 Section 4.
 The Kinship Care and Fictive Kin Reform Act.

-When a child has been removed from his or her home and is in the care, custody, or guardianship of the Department of Health Services, or equivalent, the department shall attempt to place the child with a relative or close family friend such as a God parent.
-These relationships are referenced as Kinship Care or Fictive Kin.
+When a child has been removed from his or her home and is in the care, custody, or guardianship of the Department of Health Services, or equivalent, the department shall attempt to identify, contact, and place the child with a relative or close family friend such as a God parent.
+This is typically referenced as family finding.

 Requirements for Placement with Relatives, i.e. Kinship Care or Close Family Friends Fictive Kin